tty-pt/libqdb/README.md

 > Use transaction support
 ## QH\_DUP
 > Allow duplicate values for the same key
-## QH\_REPURPOSE
-> This secondary is similar to the primary, but the key type might be of different size.

-This is used internally, for the most part.
 ## QH\_THRICE
 > We want to have forward and reverse lookup (one primary two secondary).